Deisyferh8/Deisyferh8/README.md

 **Finance & Data Science Professional | CPA | Python & SQL | IFRS/IPSAS**

-I'm a Colombian Certified Public Accountant and Data Science graduate with 5+ years of experience in financial analysis, reporting, and IPSAS implementation.
-I integrate analytical and programming skills to solve financial and business challenges efficiently.
+Financial Analyst and Data Analyst.
+CPA and Data Science Bootcamp graduate with 5+ years of experience in financial analysis, reporting and accounting consulting.
+Proficient in Python and SQL, skilled in data wrangling, statistical testing, and building machine-learning models.
+Combines strong financial expertise with advanced analytics to deliver accurate, tech-driven solutions and guide data-informed decisions.

 💡 Passionate about leveraging data to support strategic decision-making and continuous improvement.